 The genus Himalayacalamus includes about 9 species of bamboo native to the lower elevations of the Himalayas.
 These medium-sized clumping bamboo varieties grow primarily in the mountains of Tibet, Nepal, Bhutan and northern India.
 Colorful culms, in shades of blue and magenta, make some species of Himalayacalamus especially popular as ornamentals.
 The genus Drepanostachyum grows in the same part of the world and bears a very close resemblance.
 Other bamboo genera from this part of the world are Borinda and Yushania.

-This is part of an ongoing series about different types and species of bamboo.
+This article — first published in December 2020 and last updated in February 2024 — is part of an ongoing series about different types and species of bamboo.
 To learn more about this fascinating and diverse sub-family of grasses, check out these other articles.

 - Genus Bambusa: Paragon of bamboo

 - Genus Gaudua: Neotropical bamboo